 Rob is a Ph.D. student in economics at University of Illinois at Chicago.
 His current research interests include tax policy, urban development and welfare reform.

 Carlyn So is an architectural designer with a devoted interest in addressing social equity issues and revitalizing existing buildings.
 With a passion for understanding how the government can play a more meaningful role in society, especially in her hometown of Chicago, Carlyn often ties planning, community & economic development, and graphic mapping into her projects.
 She believes design is a powerful problem-solving tool that can enhance public policy as a vehicle for progress, explain complex socio-economic systems and trigger conditions for a more humane society.
+Her design firm is RESUS Studio.

 Benjamin is a core team member at Between the Bars, a paper based blogging platform for people who are incarcerated.
 Intellectually, he has been greatly influenced by the work of constructionist learning theorists such as Seymour Papert and Mitch Resnick, the design philosophies of John Maeda and Erik Von Hippel, and Ben Shneiderman’s vision for the future of computing, Genex.
 He has been deeply inspired by the communities created at Sprout and the MIT Center for Civic Media.
 In coding, Benjamin enjoys working with processing.js, d3, and node,js applications.